MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Ablation

 \section{Ablation}

-In this section, we first conduct ablation studies of our geometric cues with different scene representations in~\secref{sec:cues}.
+In this section, we first conduct several ablation studies to verify the effectiveness of our method, including using geometric cues with different scene representations in~\secref{sec:ab_cues}, different architecture configurations in~\secref{sec:ab_archi}, different number of input views in~\secref{sec:ab_nview}, different cues predictors in~\secref{sec:ab_predictors}.
 Next, we analyze the optimization time of our framework in~\secref{sec:optimization_supp}.